 A Seattle boat rental favorite, the Aqua Verde Paddle Club offers all skill levels the chance to do some lake kayaking.
 (Stand-up paddleboards also are available).
 Keep it simple, and paddle around Portage Bay, the body of water that Awua Verde sits beside.
 You’ll go past houseboats and lily pads and the Seattle Yacht Club the water is usually exceptionally calm.
 For a more urban experience, head west from Agua Verde under the University Bridge and into Lake Union to enjoy a spectacular view of the Seattle downtown skyline and the houseboats that line the shore.

 If everyone in your group is feeling fairly steady on the water, you might go further, through the Montlake Cut towards one of the best destinations on the lake for non-motorized craft: Foster Island and the Arboretum.
 Kids will love exploring under footbridges and through narrow passageways and spotting wildlife (look for bald eagles high up in the trees as you approach).
-[Note: 520 (Evergreen Point Bridge) construction is limiting access to the Foster Island area in 2023 so ask for recommended routes when you rent your kayak or paddleboard.]
+[Note: 520 (Evergreen Point Bridge) construction is ongoing and may limit access to the Foster Island area so ask for recommended routes when you rent your kayak or paddleboard.]

 Boat rentals at the Green Lake Boathouse